gavanfantom/hello-firmware/README.md

 ## Flashing the firmware manually on other operating systems

 If you are using Windows, use FlashMagic to program the firmware.
+The file `hello.bin` is what you need to flash.

 Before you can flash the firmware, you need to run: